AndRossi/Kelpie/README.md

 In order to increase the confidence and assess the reliability of the observations from our end-to-end results, we repeat part of our experiments 10 times, using each time a different sample of 100 tail predictions to explain.
 Due to the time-consuming process of retraining the model from scratch after each extraction is over (which is needed to measure the effectiveness of the extracted explanations) repeating 10 times our _entire_ set of end-to-end experiments would take several months.
-For the time being we have just repeated the ComplEx experiments in the necessary scenario; this corresponds to running 10 times the explanation extraction of Kelpie and of our baselines K1, Data Poisoning and Criage on the 5 datasets FB15k, FB15k-237, WN18, WN18RR and YAGO3-10.
+For the time being we have just repeated the `ComplEx` experiments in the necessary scenario; this corresponds to running 10 times the explanation extraction of Kelpie and of our baselines K1, Data Poisoning and Criage on the 5 datasets `FB15k`, `FB15k-237`, `WN18`, `WN18RR` and `YAGO3-10`.
 Altogether, this amounts to 4x5x10 = 200 explanation extractions and model retrainings.
 In each extraction 100 tail predictions are explained, for a total of 20000 extracted explanations.
 We report in the following table, for each method and dataset, the average and the standard deviation of the corresponding ΔH@1 and ΔMRR values:

 <p align="center">